 λjm ∼ N(µλ, σ2)

-θjj ∼ Inverse − Gamma(αθ, βθ).
+θjj ∼ Inverse − Gamma(αθ, βθ)

+(add theta_{jk} as normal prior).

 The indices j correspond to the jth indicator and m is index over latent variables.
 The factor loadings, intercepts, error (co)variances may be specified independently for each individual parameter which greatly simplifies the process, but is not necessary.
 If one had a belief that the error (co)variance matrix was not diagonal, then that structure could be included as part of a joint prior on Θ.

 Once the joint prior is constructed, one difficult hurdle of a full Bayesian analysis would be to try to sample from the posterior.
 This is generally where we would move to some type of Markov Chain Monte Carlo set-up to try to efficiently sample from the marginal posteriors of these parameters.
 Some software options that make this job easier include Mplus (Muthén & Muthén, 2017), blavaan (Merkle & Rosseel, 2018), JAGS (Plummer et al., 2003), OpenBUGS (Surhone et al., 2010), Stan (Carpenter et al., 2017), and many more.

+However, we propose a drastic simplification of the full Bayesian analysis with the aim of obtaining a rough approximation of a specific feature of the posterior.

-However, in this study, we are proposing a drastic simplification of this process to aim a a rough approximation of specific features of the posterior.
+However, in this study, we are proposing a drastic simplification of this process to aim a rough approximation of specific features of the posterior.

-As we have described in the section “Proposed Probabilistic Method”, our aim is to approximate the probability that a parameter is outside a region of practical importance (or that the absolute value exceeds a threshold).
+As we have described in the section (1), our aim is to approximate the probability that a parameter is outside a region of practical importance (or that the absolute value exceeds a threshold).
 The powerful machinery that is MCMC can certainly be used for this purpose.
 However, our intent is to provide a simpler, quicker, and less computationally intensive approach that can be utilized as part of the model evaluation process for local fit assessment.
 The complex posterior distribution built up till now is simplified as we shift from sampling from the marginal posterior to a specific conditional posterior for each parameter.
 Meaning we sample from each posterior by fixing estimates of loadings, error (co)variances, factor (co)variances, etc. in order to reduce the model down to a single parameter problem.
-Then a very simple and generalize-able method is available for approximately sampling from the conditional posterior of parameter(s) of interest.
+Then, we can use Laplace’s method to form a normal distribution approximation to the conditional posterior of parameter(s) of interest which we can then draw samples to from the approximated posterior.